Welcome back to the Summer term!

-We hope you had a lovely Christmas break and are looking forward to the term ahead.
+We hope you had a lovely Easter holidays and are looking forward to the term ahead.

 Our learning this term

-Over the Spring term we will be continuing to learn a variety of exciting things and continue the Year One journey.
+Over the Summer term we will be continuing to learn a variety of exciting things and continue our Year One journey.
 We have a very busy term ahead of us!

-In Maths this term, we will be focusing on place value involving numbers to 50 and practising addition and subtraction involving numbers to 20.
+In Maths this term, we will be focusing on place value involving numbers to 100, multiplication, division and fractions.
 To help the children in their learning, they will be using different practical resources and practise representing numbers in different ways.
-We will also spend time learning about measure and practising measuring physical objects in different ways, for example measuring the length and height of objects.
+We will also spend time learning about money and time.
+We will continue to practise addition and subtraction involving numbers to 20 each lesson.

 Reading is such an important part of children’s learning.
 In Year One there is an expectation that children will read at home, with an adult, daily.
 Please ensure that you note what has been read in your child’s reading diaries and send these to school every day.
 A member of the team will check reading diaries regularly and praise the children for reading at home.
 We also have a ‘Reader of the week’ award.